animo/easy-ssi/README.md

 ## Roadmap

-The [name] project is working towards getting the first five proposals to the accepted stage by 02/2021.
+The extensible AFJ project is working towards getting the first five proposals to the accepted stage by 02/2021.

 ### General